Tfvars: Seed

 Seeding tfvar files for network

-create app/stacks/network/tfvars/dev.tfvars
+create config/stacks/network/tfvars/dev.tfvars

 $